deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 FF FF E8 A4
 ```

 You will notice I do this differently later on.
 For memory addresses, I do not flip any of the bits.
 This is because it helps me, with a mental note.
 This does not make sense now, but later it will.
 When I do hexadecimal math for alphanumeric encoding of instructions that will form opcodes, I flip the bits so I can use [little endian](https://chortle.ccsu.edu/AssemblyTutorial/Chapter-15/ass15_3.html) format in the end when I am inputting the bits into my program.
 It is just a mental thing for me that I use to keep everything straight.
-It is just a preference of mine- you can do as you please.
+It is just a preference of mine - you can do as you please.

-Carrying on- we need to list the bits in vertical order:
+Carrying on - we need to list the bits in vertical order:

 ```console
 FF